 When deciding which hotel to choose for your stay in a city like Tokyo, it is sensible to consider the added extras provided by a hotel, Club Lounge or Club Room.
 Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning, and evening cocktails with canapés.
 Often the evening food and drink offering is more than enough to replace the need to go out for the evening.

 Executive or Club hotel lounges provide an interesting environment to work and relax.
 Some lounges also provide dedicated meeting rooms, although I find holding meetings in the main lounge more friendly.
 When I travel on my own for business, I don’t like to sit in restaurants on my own.
-Room service is also a lonely affair, so a Club Lounge provides the ideal environment to enjoy good food and atmosphere while being completely comfortable sitting on a table for one.
+Room service is also a lonely affair, so a Club Lounge provides the ideal environment to enjoy good food and atmosphere while being completely comfortable sitting at a table for one.